nikolaypavlov/MLPNeuralNet/README.md

 ```

 ##Getting Started
-The following instructions describe how to setup and install MLPNeuralNet using [CocoaPods](http://cocoapods.org/).
+The following instructions describe how to setup and install `MLPNeuralNet` using [CocoaPods](http://cocoapods.org/).
 It is written for Xcode 5 and the iOS 7.x(+) SDK.
-If you are not familiar with CocoaPods, just clone the repository and import MLPNeuralNet directly as a subproject.
+If you are not familiar with CocoaPods, just clone the repository and import `MLPNeuralNet` directly as a subproject.

 ##Installing through CocoaPods
 [CocoaPods](http://cocoapods.org) is a dependency manager for iOS and OS X projects.
 Please add the following line to your *Podfile*.

 ```
-pod 'MLPNeuralNet', '~> 1.0.0'
+pod '`MLPNeuralNet`', '~> 1.0.0'
 ```

-##How many weights do I need to initialize network X->Y->Z?
+##How many weights do I need to initialise network X->Y->Z?
-Most of the popular libraries (including MLPNeuralNet) implicitly add biased units for each of the layers except the last one.
+Most of the popular libraries (including `MLPNeuralNet`) implicitly add biased units for each of the layers except the last one.
 Assuming these additional units, the total number of weights are `(X + 1) * Y + (Y + 1) * Z`.

 ##Importing weights from other libs.
 You can do this for *some* of the neural network packages available.